vivekascoder/vivekascoder.github.io/content/posts/exploring-fuel-network.md

 +++
-title = "Exploring Fuel Network." description = "Join me in the quest of finding new and interesting web3 projects to build next billion dollar financial tools.
-Today, let's dive into fuel network." date = 2022-10-14
+title = "Exploring Fuel Network." description = "Join me in the quest to find new and exciting web3 projects to build the next billion-dollar financial tools.
+Today, let's dive into the fuel network." date = 2022-10-14
 +++